100PercentIT/OpenStack-HA-Keepalived/README.md

 * Know the size the instances need to be and choose the appropriate flavour
 * The project_id, username and password for your OpenStack account

 You will need to create security rules to allow the VRRP traffic between instances.
-We do this by greating a new security group called vrrp
+In this example we do this by greating a new security group called vrrp and permit vrrp traffic (which uses protocol 112):
 ```
-openstack
+openstack security group create vrrp --description "vrrp"
+neutron security-group-rule-create --protocol 112 vrrp
 ```

 ### Instances